kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 ### §171.323   Fabrication and installation requirements.

-\(a\) The MLS facility must be permanent and must be located, constructed, and installed in accordance with best commercial engineering practices, using applicable electric and safety codes and Federal Communications Commission (FCC) licensing requirements and siting requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§171.313]](b) and 171.317(b).
+\(a\) The MLS facility must be permanent and must be located, constructed, and installed in accordance with best commercial engineering practices, using applicable electric and safety codes and Federal Communications Commission (FCC) licensing requirements and siting requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§§171.313]](b) and 171.317(b).

 \(b\) The MLS facility components must utilize solid state technology except that traveling wave tube amplifiers (TWTA) may be used.
 A maximum level of common modularity must be provided along with diagnostics to facilitate maintenance and troubleshooting.